magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/kpn-things.md

 ## Update integration

-In order to validate the sender we can add a token to integration on ThingsBoard.
+In order to validate the sender we can add a token to integration on IoT Hub.
 To do this, please follow the steps below:

 {% include images-gallery.html imageCollection="kpn-update-integration" showListImageTitles="true" %}

-That's all that is needed to configured integration between KPN Things and ThingsBoard.
-Now we can send data from KPN Things to ThingsBoard.
+That's all that is needed to configured integration between KPN Things and IoT Hub.
+Now we can send data from KPN Things to IoT Hub.

 ## Send Uplink message

-Now let’s use the "KPN Things Device simulator" app to send a message with the data to the ThingsBoard.
+Now let’s use the "KPN Things Device simulator" app to send a message with the data to the IoT Hub.
 Click the "Send data now" button in the app.

 {% include images-gallery.html imageCollection="kpn-send-data-now" %}

-After you sent message a new device was created in your ThingsBoard instance.
+After you sent message a new device was created in your IoT Hub instance.

-Go to the ThingsBoard instance, then navigate to the "Devices" page.
+Go to the IoT Hub instance, then navigate to the "Devices" page.
 Here you will find a new KPN Device and information about it as well as the telemetry that we sent to the device.

 {% include images-gallery.html imageCollection="kpn-things-device" %}